January 18, 2007

 *shrug*

-I think it has more to do with how close your system gets to hitting the best solutions to the problems people are trying to solve on any given day.
+I think it has more to do with how well your system solves people's problems on any given day.
 But here's the thing: the problems of today aren't necessarily the problems of tomorrow, nor the problems of ten years from now.

-The more malleable your system is, the better its chance of solving the problems of 2007, and 2008, and 2017, and 2027.
-And as it happens, systems that can be modified without a reboot are much easier to modify and far more malleable than systems that can't.
+The more malleable your system, the better its chance of solving the problems of 2007, and 2008, and 2017, and 2027.
+And systems that can be modified without a reboot are much easier to modify and far more malleable than systems that can't.

-Eclipse has many advantages over Emacs (mostly in terms of gooeyness), but as ugly as Emacs looks on the outside, it's definitely the more malleable of the two.
-So, if I had to choose pick which one is more likely to be around in 100 years, my money would be on Emacs.
-And if history is any guide, that's probably not a bad bet.
+Eclipse has many advantages over Emacs (more intuitive, better gui, less baggage), but as ugly as Emacs looks on the outside, it's the more malleable of the two.
+If I had to pick which will be around in 100 years, my money is on Emacs.
+And with history as a guide, that's probably not a bad bet.

 UPDATE:

-Hehe, as Bill points out in the comments, I do feel like kind of a bastard for writing this post (especially the inflammatory title).
+As Bill points out in the comments, I feel like a bastard for writing this post (especially the inflammatory title).
 But my aim isn't to disparage Eclipse.
 I love Eclipse.
 It's a great platform, and it's very good at what it does.

 And no... it's certainly not "dying" :)

-And just for full disclosure, I work for the company that originally founded the Eclipse project.
-All views expressed here are my own and not those of my employer.
+For full disclosure, I work for IBM — the company that founded the Eclipse project.
+All views expressed here are my own.